 - Create a photo collage of your pets life.
-Keep it private or send it to those who loved your pet (that includes us if you want- see what our staff room looks like below).
+Keep it private or send it to those who loved your pet (that includes us if you want- we all love receiving these reminders of a life well-lived)

 - Post a remembrance on our Facebook page which will then also share to your friends.

 - Find your favourite pictures and get them painted or professionally enlarged and framed.

 - Have a burial ceremony with your pet’s remains or ashes.
 Invite your understanding friends to a memorial get-together

 - Plant a memorial bush or tree (next week we’ll talk more about this)

 - Write it all down (like I am)

 3. Remember the good times, not the bad

 The rituals above will help you to relive the days before your pet’s final illness and all the happy times you shared.
 Too often I hear people talk about their pet by the way they died rather than how they lived.
 Even if their life was short, it always contained happiness and love.
 Trying to imagine what your pet would remember of their life can help you see it from their perspective.
 The grief you feel is a direct result of the love you shared.